-6.0 THE PROPOSED CHARGING SCHEDULE
+6.0 THE PROPOSED CHARGING SCHEDULE.

-6.1 The proposed monitoring charges will be formulated to recover the cost to the council of monitoring each agreement based upon an estimation of officer time and overhead.
-The charges will respond to the type and number of obligations such as financial, commencement trigger, in-definite / compliance triggers, phasing and the number of distinct topic areas covered by the obligation such as highways, public open space, affordable housing.
-An 'all in' hourly rate is applied that seeks to cover monitoring input from all relevant officers.
-Whilst this will be a function mainly undertaken by the Planning Obligations Monitoring Officer, it is expected that officer input will also be needed from other officers in the areas of enforcement, planning and other services as required.
-Allowance will be made for this.
+6.1 Appendix 1 attached to this report sets out the proposed monitoring charges and has been formulated to recover the cost to the council of monitoring each agreement based upon an estimation of officer time.
+The charges respond to the type and number of obligations such as financial, commencement trigger, in-definite / compliance triggers, phasing and the number of distinct topic areas covered by the obligation such as highways, public open space, affordable housing.
+An all in hourly rate is applied that seeks to cover monitoring input from all relevant officers.
+Whilst this will be a function mainly undertaken by the Planning Obligations Monitoring Officer, it is expected that officer input will also be needed from other officers in the areas of enforcement, planning and legal.
+Allowance in the hourly rate has been made for this.